dmcginley/project1_yoga_site/README.md

 ## Wireframe
 I created the Desktop, Tablet and Mobile wireframe of the Home Page in greyscale so I could see the hierarchy of the elements on the page.

-Created using Figma.
+*Using basic shapes, created using Figma prototyping tool.*

 ![Wireframe created in Figma](assets/markdown_images/wireframe.png "Wireframe")

 ## Style Guide

+I created three CSS style sheets for easy navigation and changing of elements on in the website.
+Each style sheets has a table of contents at the top of each page to help navigate through it.

+The CSS style sheets are named clearly as:
+- style.css
+- utilities.css
+- hamburger_menu.css

+(The hamburger_menu is implemented using the help of this [CSS hamburger menu tutorial](#Credits) linked below).

 ## Who is this website for
-Absolute beginners looking to learn yoga starting with a good. foundation.
+The site is designed for absolute beginners looking to learn yoga starting with a good and simple foundation.
 People wishing to learn from home using easy techniques that can be done at any part of the day in short bursts.

 People with less free time on their hands